-- Close the tank valve immediately in any emergency.
-(LPG tank is located under upper station dash) - Be sure all appliance valves are closed before opening the tank valve. - Always apply a lit match or other flame source to burner before opening burner valve. - Close the tank valve whenever appliance is not in use. - Test the system for leakage at least twice a month in accordance with the following procedure: - 1.
-With appliance valves CLOSED and with tank valve OPEN, note the pressure on gauge. - 2.
-CLOSE the cylinder valve.
-If the pressure reading on the gauge drops, THERE IS A LEAK IN THE SYSTEM! - 3.
-Locate the leak by applying liquid detergent or soap and water solution to all connections. - 4.
-NEVER use flame to check for leaks! - 5.
-After the leak has been repaired, re-check the system before using appliances.
+- 1. Close the tank valve immediately in any emergency.
+(LPG tank is located under upper station dash) - 2.
+Be sure all appliance valves are closed before opening the tank valve. - 3.
+Always apply a lit match or other flame source to burner before opening burner valve. - 4.
+Close the tank valve whenever appliance is not in use. - 5.
+Test the system for leakage at least twice a month in accordance with the following procedure: - With appliance valves CLOSED and with tank valve OPEN, note the pressure on gauge. - CLOSE the cylinder valve.
+If the pressure reading on the gauge drops, THERE IS A LEAK IN THE SYSTEM! - Locate the leak by applying liquid detergent or soap and water solution to all connections.
+Do not use detergents or soaps containing ammonia.
+Ammonia will attack the brass LPG fittings and may cause leaks. - After the leak has been repaired, recheck the system before using appliances. - NEVER USE FLAME TO CHECK FOR LEAKS!